Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230606-120634.png)

-Wrapped in a function, this looks like
+Wrapped in a function, this looks like:
 ```powershell
 function Get-PvLabel {
     Get-Label | Select-Object Priority, ContentType, DisplayName,